Actindo-AG/Documentation/Channels/Integration/02_ManageVariantSets.md

 ## Remove an attribute from the variant set

 You can remove defining and changeable attributes from the variant set.
 Note that at least one defining attribute must be assigned.
-If one or more changeable attributes have been previously assigned to the variant set, at least one changeable attribute must remain assigned.
+However, you can remove all of the changeable attributes.

 [comment]: <> (Bug reported -> BUG-141)